Italian Studies Minor

 Intermediate Italian I & II (or the equivalent taken at another institution, upon approval) are required for the minor.
 Students with prior knowledge of Italian can place out of Intermediate Italian I and/or II, in which case they would be exempted from taking them.
 Students placing out of Intermediate Italian I would begin their study at Intermediate Italian II and complete the minor with four electives.
 Students placing out of Intermediate Italian II would be exempted from the Intermediate Italian requirement, and complete the minor with five elective courses.

 Of the 4 courses in addition to Intermediate Italian I & II, students may choose from a list of pre-approved electives or request approval for a course from the program director.
 The list of pre-approved courses is growing every semester, so please contact the program director for an updated list of electives.
 Some courses on the list have pre-requisites, so students are asked to read course descriptions carefully.
-As of spring 2017, the courses on offer include:
+As of fall 2022, the courses on offer include:

 • ARH 208.
 Baroque Art